-While the categorisation of risks can be complex because of inter-relationships, we generally categorise the risks we take into the following principal risk types:
+We generally categorise the risks we face into the following principal risk types:

-- (i) Credit risk is the risk of loss of principal and/or income arising from the failure of an obligor or counterparty to meet its financial or contractual obligations or an adverse change in the credit profile of the obligor or counterparty. - (ii) Market risk is the risk of losing income and/or market value due to fluctuations in factors such as profit rates, foreign exchange rates, credit spreads, equity and commodity prices or changes in volatility or correlations between such factors.
-It also includes rate of return risk in the banking book which is the risk to income and/or capital arising from exposure to adverse changes in the profit rate environment. - (iii) Liquidity risk is the risk arising from the inability to meet financial and cash outflow obligations as they fall due without incurring unacceptable costs or losses from funding capital and asset liquidation. - (iv) Information security risk of comprising confidentiality, integrity and/or availability of information (in physical or digital form). - Digital risk encompasses cyber and technology risks.
+- (i) Credit risk is the risk of loss of principal and/or income arising from the failure of an obligor or counterparty to meet its financial or contractual obligations or an adverse change in the credit profile of the obligor or counterparty. - (ii) Market risk is the risk of losing income and/or market value due to fluctuations in factors such as profit rates, foreign exchange rates, credit spreads, equity and commodity prices or changes in volatility or correlations. - (iii) Liquidity risk is the risk arising from the inability to meet financial and cash outflow obligations as they fall due. - (iv) Rate of Return Risk in the Banking Book is the risk to income and/or capital arising from exposure to adverse changes in the profit rate environment. - (v) Information security risk of comprising confidentiality, integrity and/or availability of information (in physical or digital form).
+Digital risk encompasses cyber and technology risks.
 Cyber risk is the risk arising from malicious acts perpetrated by threat actors.
-Technology risk is the risk of distruption, failure or irregularity in essential financial services arising from the use of information and communication technologies. - (v) Operational risk is the risk of loss resulting from inadequate or failed internal processes and systems, poor management, human error or external events.
+Technology risk is the risk of distruption, failure or irregularity in essential financial services arising from the use of information and communication technologies. - (vi) Operational risk is the risk of loss resulting from inadequate or failed internal processes and systems, poor management, human error or external events.
 This is a broad risk category that encompasses pandemic risk, fraud risk, money laundering, terrorism financing and sanctions risk, third-party risk, physical and people security risk, conduct risk, business continuity risk, unauthorised trading risk, regulatory risk, legal risk, fiduciary risk and reputational risk.